 Current FIFA Ranking: 4

-Hardware: 2 World Cup semifinal appearances, 2004 Euro Cup runner-up
+Hardware: 1 Euro Cup, 2 World Cup semifinal appearances

 Top Club League: Primiera Liga